codename-hub/php-parquet/README.md

 ## Coding Style
 As this is a partial port of a package from a completely different programming language, the programming style is pretty much a pure mess.
 I decided to keep most of the casing (e.g. $writer->CreateRowGroup() instead of ->createRowGroup()) to keep a certain 'visual compatibility' to parquet-dotnet.
-At least, this is a desirable state from my perspective, as it makes comparing and extending much easier.
+At least, this is a desirable state from my perspective, as it makes comparing and extending much easier during initial development stages.

 ## Acknowledgements
-Code parts and concepts have been ported from C#/.NET, see:
+Some code parts and concepts have been ported from C#/.NET, see:

 * https://github.com/elastacloud/parquet-dotnet
 * https://github.com/aloneguid/parquet-dotnet